bonu-dev/php-elasticsearch-builder/README.md

 ---

-**A clean, fluent, and type-safe query builder for Elasticsearch** - built from the ground up to work seamlessly with the [official Elasticsearch PHP client](https://github.com/elastic/elasticsearch-php).
+**A clean, fluent, immutable, and type-safe query builder for Elasticsearch** - built from the ground up to work seamlessly with the [official Elasticsearch PHP client](https://github.com/elastic/elasticsearch-php).

 No extra dependencies.
 No magic.
 Just expressive, readable, and maintainable Elasticsearch queries in PHP.